micheldebree/micheldebree.nl/website/content/posts/our_point_of_view/index.md

 were dissing each other because they thought others were 'lamers'.

-We got all this information from the demo's on the floppy disks that were swapped by snailmail with people from all over Europe; there was no internet and we didn't have a clue who these people were or what they looked like.
+We got all this information from the demo's on the floppy disks that were swapped by snail mail with people from all over Europe; there was no internet and we didn't have a clue who these people were or what they looked like.
 All we knew is that they were about our age, cool, talented, and that we wanted to be like them.